biotite-dev/biotite/doc/tutorial/sequence/align_heuristic.rst

-one representing a reference sequence, that could be substituted by a sequence database or a genome in a real-world scenario, and the other one representing a query sequence, that a user would give as input to the alignment program. one representing a query sequence and the other one representing a longer reference sequence.
+one representing a reference sequence, that could be substituted by a sequence database or a genome in a real-world scenario, and the other one representing a query sequence, that a user would give as input to the alignment program.
 The latter could be substituted by a sequence database or a genome in a real-world scenario.

-Note that although the setup of an such an heuristic alignment is more involved than the optimal alignment approach presented before, the performance of the heuristic method scales much better for large sequence data.
+Note that although the setup of such a heuristic alignment is more involved than the optimal alignment approach presented before, the performance of the heuristic method scales much better for large sequence data.